IgniteUI/igniteui-xplat-docs/doc/kr/components/grids/grids.md

         <div class="faqs-accordion h4">Can I purchase the Infragistics {ProductName} Data Grid control separately?</div>
         <div class="divider--half"></div>
         <div class="faqs-accordion-panel">
         No, you cannot purchase the {Platform} Data Grid separately.
-It is part of a the <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/{ProductSpinal}">Ignite UI for {Platform} product</a>, which includes dozens of UI controls and components, plus over 60 charts, including {Platform} Financial Charting.
+It is part of a the <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/{ProductSpinal}">{ProductName} product</a>, which includes dozens of UI controls and components, plus over 60 charts, including {Platform} Financial Charting.
 If you are interested in other modern web platforms like Angular, React, ASP.NET MVC, Web Components or ASP.NET Blazor, check out our <a class="no-external-icon" href="{environment:infragisticsBaseUrl}/products/ignite-ui">Ignite UI product bundle</a>, which gives you every web platform for only $100 more on your subscription.
 That is hundreds of controls, components, and data visualizations for a very low price.
         </div>
     </div>
     <div class="faqs-accordion-content">